guenthereder/AutoFlightValidation/README.md

 Create a `__credentials.py` file that contains `xc_username, xc_password, smtp_username, smtp_password` everything else can be found in the `config.py` file.

+Note: we auto approve flights below 10km distance as the overhead for many flights is to hight and as these flights wont end up on the final competition score anyway.
+This can be set in the `config.py` using the `MINIMAL_VALIDATION_DISTANCE` variable.

 ## Requirements

 - airspace-check as jar file (here is a [web version](https://airspace-check.appspot.com))